aaarf404/Recipe-Rating-Prediction/README.md

 Carbs contribute to satiety and energy content.
 Some users might prefer low-carb meals, while others might rate carb-heavy dishes higher based on their preferences.

+- "nutrient_score" (New Feature)

+This feature balances positive and negative nutritional attributes.
+It is calculated as: nutrient_score = protein_PDV − (sugar_PDV + saturated_fat_PDV + sodium_PDV)/3

+This ensures that recipes high in protein (a desirable trait for many users) score higher, while those with excessive sugar, saturated fat, or sodium (potential health concerns) score lower.
+Helps measure overall recipe healthiness by rewarding protein and penalizing unhealthy ingredients like sugar, sodium, and saturated fat.

+- "caloric_density" (New Feature)

+This feature measures calories per unit of macronutrient content, helping to distinguish between energy-dense and nutrient-dense recipes.
+It is calculated as: caloric_density = calories / (carbohydrates_PDV + protein_PDV + total_fat_PDV).
+Helps distinguish energy-dense vs. nutrient-dense foods, which impacts user preferences.

 For the final model, a **Random Forest Classifier** was used instead of a single decision tree.
 This change helped to reduce overfitting and improve generalization by averaging multiple decision trees trained on different subsets of the data.
 Additionally, **hyperparameter tuning** was performed using RandomizedSearchCV, optimizing key parameters such as number of trees (n_estimators), tree depth (max_depth), minimum samples required for splitting (min_samples_split), and minimum samples per leaf (min_samples_leaf).
-The final model was trained with 100 trees, a max depth of 20, min_samples_split=2, and min_samples_leaf=1, and it used class balancing (class_weight='balanced') to improve the classification of underrepresented classes.
+The final model was trained with 200 trees, a max depth of 20, min_samples_split = 2, and min_samples_leaf = 1, and it used class balancing (class_weight='balanced') to improve the classification of underrepresented classes.

-The final Random Forest model achieved an **overall accuracy** of 91.39%, an improvement of 3.75 percentage points over the baseline model.
-More importantly, the **F1-score improved significantly across all categories**, with High increasing to 0.95, Medium improving to 0.55, and Low reaching 0.42.
-This indicates that the model was much better at distinguishing between different rating levels, particularly for Medium and Low ratings, which were previously misclassified almost entirely.
-These improvements confirm that the additional features helped capture important aspects of recipe complexity, and that Random Forest’s ability to handle imbalanced data improved classification performance across all rating categories.
+The final Random Forest model achieved an overall accuracy of **93.16%**, an improvement over the baseline model.
+More importantly, the **F1-score improved significantly across all categories**, with High increasing to 0.96, Medium improving to 0.68, and Low reaching 0.54.
+This indicates that the model was much better at distinguishing between different rating levels, particularly for Medium and Low ratings, which previously had lower recall and precision.
+These improvements confirm that Random Forest’s ability to handle imbalanced data improved classification performance across all rating categories.

+The addition of nutrient_score and caloric_density contributed to these gains by helping the model better understand how nutritional factors influence user ratings.
+These engineered features likely captured nuances that were not as apparent in the raw nutritional values alone, reinforcing the importance of feature engineering in improving model performance.

 ## Fairness Analysis